heurist-network/miner-release/README_NEW.md

 1. 🚨 **CUDA out of memory error**
    - Check available GPU memory using `nvidia-smi`
-   - Reduce batch size or use a smaller model<br>
+   - Stop other programs occupying VRAM, or use a smaller model<br>
    ✅ Solution: Add `--exclude-sdxl` flag for SD miner or choose a smaller LLM

 2. 🚨 **Miner not receiving tasks**